 Maine has a corporate income tax, but no franchise or privilege tax generally applicable to businesses.
 Thus, for the most part, unless your business is a traditional corporation (a C corporation), your business itself will not be subject to a state tax on income or net worth.
 However, if income from your business passes through to you personally, that income will be subject to taxation on your personal state tax return.

 Maine taxes corporation income at a series of marginal rates.
 The specific breakdown is as follows:

-For purposes of comparison, Maine’s personal income tax rates range from 2% to 8.5%.
+For purposes of comparison, Maine’s personal income tax rates currently range from 5.8% to 7.15%.

 Let’s briefly look at additional details for five of the most common forms of Maine business: corporations (C corporations), S corporations, LLCs, partnerships, and sole proprietorships.

 Maine corporations are subject to Maine’s corporate income tax including Maine’s alternative minimum tax.

 Example: For the latest tax year, your Maine corporation had adjusted federal taxable income of $100,000.
 Other things being equal, and assuming the alternative minimum tax does not apply, your corporation will owe Maine corporate income tax in the amount of $6,923 ($4,840 plus 8.33% of $25,000).